-Deadline for paper submission: July 31, 2016
+Deadline for paper submission: July 15, 2016

 The Federal Trade Commission's Bureau of Economics and Marketing Science are coorganizing a one-day conference to bring together scholars interested in issues at the intersection of marketing and consumer protection policy and regulation.
-As the primary consumer protection law enforcement agency, the FTC has benefited from the marketing literature in its long history of case and policy work.
-The goal of the conference is to promote an intellectual dialogue between marketing scholars and FTC economists.
-Specifically, the conference will serve as a vehicle for marketing scholars to learn about the FTC's practice in consumer protection, promoting potentially high impact research in the practice of consumer protection and regulation, and introducing FTC economists to some of the cutting-edge research being conducted by marketing scholars that is relevant to its practice.
+The goal of the conference is to promote an intellectual dialogue between marketing scholars and the FTC, the primary law enforcement agency for policing marketing practices.
+Specifically, the conference will serve as a vehicle for marketing scholars to learn about the FTC's practice in consumer protection, promoting potentially high impact research in the practice of consumer protection and regulation, and introducing FTC staff to some of the cutting-edge research being conducted by marketing scholars that is relevant to its practice.

-The conference will feature academic research paper sessions and a panel discussion between FTC economists and marketing scholars that highlights how marketing scholarship informs FTC practice in consumer protection.
+The conference will feature academic research paper sessions and a panel discussion between FTC staff and marketing scholars that highlights how marketing scholarship informs FTC practice in consumer protection.